intermine/im-docs/docs/intermine/upgrade.md

 Note the command is `./gradlew` instead of `gradle`.
 Use the provided Gradle wrapper instead of locally installed Gradle.

-You will have to `install` your sources every time you update the source code to update the JAR being used by the build.
+You will have to `install` your sources every time you update the source code in order to update the JAR being used by the build.

 Previously, the data model was merged from all data sources' additions XML file.
 This is no longer true.
 Since each source is in its own JAR now, the data model is self-contained.
 Therefore if you reference a class in your data parser, it must be present in the additions file.
 Alternatively, you can specify a single data model file that will be merged into each source: